 After I found the wallpaper, the next challenge was the shower curtain.
 I like my shower curtains — even when they are “solid” colored — to have some pattern in the weave, so I was super psyched to find an aqua shower curtain with a diamond jacquard that sort of picked up on the little aqua squares in the wallpaper.
 Kate found the rug — awesome match!
 For towels, you really could use all the colors shown in the rug.

 2″ aluminum blinds are SO authentic — although you will want to consider whether these, which will need to be wall-mounted on your casement window, will intrude into your space too much; if so, I like simple pleated shades, inset mounted, in a bathroom for privacy and light control.
+And now, we even have expert advice on should you turn your blinds up — or down?

 Finally, I found two Turner prints that would look good with this color scheme — they would go side-by-side abouve the toilet; the key in that space is scale of your artwork and of course, design.
 I’d really have to measure everything out to ensure these would fit (they may be too small) but you get my drift.
 Not too dinky on a wide tall wall space like that.